semaphoreci/docs/build-matrix_5c062ead04286304a71cf455.md

 ## Overview

-This document illustrates the use of the `matrix` property using C and C code as an example.
+This document illustrates the use of the `matrix` property using the C compiler and C code as an example.

 ## A sample Semaphore project